wenhangao21/ICLR26_Paper_Finder/docs/update_log.md

 ---

+## AI Paper Finder [1.1.4] - 12-17-2025
+- Added a tool script to convert the exported search results into production-ready BibTeX files.
 ## AI Paper Finder [1.1.4] - 11-17-2025
 - Added rating, confidence, and the openreview page for ICLR 2026 submissions.
 ## AI Paper Finder [1.1.3] - 11-10-2025